 The Stirling Engine Cycle and its Applications

-Research student: None at present (Barry Cullen completed PhD in 2010)
+Research student: Barry Cullen completed his PhD in 2010.

 Others involved: I have collaborated with Prof. Michel Feidt of University ‘Henri Poincaré’ of Nancy and Prof. Stoian Petrescu of University Politehnica of Bucharest.